bravepickle/alice-laravel/README.md

 # alice-laravel
-Alice fixtures generator integration to Laravel Framework
+Alice's fixtures generator integration to Laravel Framework

+## Features
+1. Implemented ModelLoader class for loading data from Alice configs to Eloquent models
+2. Added GenericModel abstraction for supporting tables that have no Laravel models present.
+Useful when databases are shared, have temporary tables or some tables should be accessed indirectly

 ## TODO
 - [ ] write unit tests